MIR_EGAL123's ULTIMATE BATCH FILE CODING TUTORIAL FOR NOOBS

 [multipage=Part 3: A List of Basic Batch File Commands]

-Here are the basic commands that you can use in your batch file, and also you can build on these to get them to do cool functions (Source: Windows CMD Commands)
+Here are the basic commands that you can use in your batch file, and also you can build on these to get them to do cool functions (Source: [Only registered and activated users can see links. ])

 ADDUSERS Add or list users to/from a CSV file